askomics/flaskomics/docs/tutorial.md

     Create your AskOmics account (or login with your existing one)

-Once your are logged, you can use all the functionalities of AskOmics.
+Once you are logged, you can use all the functionalities of AskOmics.

 ## Manage your account

 To manage your account, use the <navbar><i class="fa fa-cog"></i> Account management</navbar> tab by clicking on <navbar><i class="fa fa-user"></i> Your Name &#9662;</navbar> on the navigation bar.

-Uses the forms to change your personal information.
+Use the forms to change your personal information.

 # Data integration

-AskOmics convert project specific data into RDF triples automatically.
+AskOmics will convert project specific data into RDF triples automatically.
 It can convert CSV/TSV, GFF and BED files.

 !!!
 Hands-on
     Download the files for the tutorial using the following links:<br />